5 Senses Activities for Kids

 Your eyes are looking out for danger near you with your sight.

 It’s smelling danger around you with your nose that can’t be seen like smoke or dangerous chemicals.

-Your brain is feeling for danger with your sense touch so that you’re not touch anything pokey, too hard or too hot or cold.
+Your brain is feeling for danger with your sense touch so that you’re not touching anything pokey, too hard, or too hot or cold.

 Your brain alerts you to the taste of expired food or food that was not cooked properly.